GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

 Use the provided build pipeline (`clouddeploy.yaml`) to create a new build configuration.
 Make sure that it's only triggered when a webhook is called.
-Also provide the necessary variables, such as the model training code version, endpoint name etc. Configure Log based alerts for Model Monitoring, and use webhooks as a notification channel to trigger the build.
+Also provide the necessary variables, such as the model training code version, endpoint name etc. Name this trigger `CT-CD` (or `continous-training-and-delivery`).

+Configure Log based alerts for Model Monitoring, and use webhooks as a notification channel to trigger the build.

 ### Success Criteria

-1. There's a correctly configured build pipeline that can be triggered through webhooks only
+1. There's a correctly configured build pipeline that can be triggered through webhooks only, named `CT-CD` (or `continous-training-and-delivery`).
 2. Model Monitoring alerts can trigger the mentioned build through Log based alerts.
 3. There's at least one successful build